A glimpse at Calix Inc.'s potential climb to old highs - The Dwinnex

-As of close of business last night, Calix Inc.’s stock clocked out at $53.78, up 2.17% from its previous closing price of $52.64.
-In other words, the price has increased by $+1.14 from its previous closing price.
-On the day, 680780 shares were traded.
-CALX stock price reached its highest trading level at $54.17 during the session, while it also had its lowest trading level at $51.56.
+As of close of business last night, Calix Inc.’s stock clocked out at $51.24, down -2.20% from its previous closing price of $52.39.
+In other words, the price has decreased by -$1.15 from its previous closing price.
+On the day, 1806853 shares were traded.
+CALX stock price reached its highest trading level at $52.36 during the session, while it also had its lowest trading level at $49.63.

 Top 5 Undervalued Stocks To Own In 2023